PatrickTangwen/med-dash-auth/README.md

-## Instructions for Running the Login System Locally
+## Instructions for Running the Authentication System Locally
 If you haven't install Node.js in your computer,please download it from the following url:<br>
 [Node.js](https://nodejs.org/en/download)